Soham11k/Soham11k/README.md

 # 💫 About Me:
 I am an undergraduate student pursuing a Bachelor of Technology in Computer Science and Engineering at SRM University in KTR.
-My<br>passion for creating exceptional and memorable user experiences through UI/UX design is a driving force in my academic journey.
+My passion for creating exceptional and memorable user experiences through UI/UX design is a driving force in my academic journey.
 In addition,<br>I firmly believe in the transformative potential of AR/VR technology, which will revolutionize the world and simplify life for all.
 I am also deeply<br>interested in digital image processing and exploring its potential to enhance visual computing and interactive experiences.<br><br>

 ## 🌐 Socials: